StemboltHQ/spree_sendwithus/README.md

 Spree::QualityControlMailer.reprint(1, 2).deliver
 ```

-Also, the default URL host will be pulled from `config.action_mailer.default_url_options` so there's no need for any extra configuration.
+Also, the default URL host will be pulled from `config.action_mailer.default_url_options` so there's no need for any extra configuration!
+You're welcome!

 Testing
 -------